ehecker/spaceflix/README.md

 <a href="https://spaceflix.herokuapp.com" target="_blank" rel="noreferrer">Visit the Live Site here</a>

 Spaceflix is a space-themed, pixel-perfect clone of Netflix.
 Like the real thing, Spaceflix allows users to stream movies (trailers) on demand.
-Users can create and delete profiles, each of which has their own independent Watch List where they can save movies to watch in the future.
+Users can create and delete profiles, each of which has their own independent Watch List where they can save movies to watch later.
 Movies can be previewed by hovering over their thumbnails, and additional details can be accessed by opening their respective show-sections.
 In the future, Spaceflix will feature search functionality as well as recommendations based on movies a profile has already watched.

 ## Technologies

 Spaceflix is built with <strong>Ruby on Rails</strong> on the backend and <strong>React/Redux</strong> on the frontend.
-User and movie information is stored in a <strong>PostgreSQL</strong> database and <strong>AWS S3 Storage</strong> is used for cloud storage of image and video files.
-The application is additionally supported by Webpack, Jbuilder, and Bcrypt.
+User and movie information is stored in a <strong>PostgreSQL</strong> database and <strong>AWS S3</strong> is used for cloud storage of image and video files.
+Secure user authentication is implemented without any dedicated libraries, but user passwords are stored in hashed + salted format with assistance from BCrypt.
+The application is additionally supported by Webpack, JQuery, and Jbuilder.

 ## Technical Challenges
 ### Authorizing AWS S3 Requests with proper expiration guidelines